zkxjzmswkwl/no-clown-fiesta-vsc/README.md

 # no-clown-fiesta README

+An effort to increase usability with Go code has been made and is located on the [go-specific](https://github.com/zkxjzmswkwl/no-clown-fiesta-vsc/tree/go-specific) branch.

 ## Working with Markdown

 You can author your README using Visual Studio Code.
 Here are some useful editor keyboard shortcuts: